websauna/websauna/docs/source/glossary.rst

     IPython Notebook
         A powerful browser based shell for a Python.
 Popular in scientific community and data analysis.
 See `IPython Notebook site <http://ipython.org/notebook.html>`__ for more information.

+    PostgreSQL
+        The world's most advanced open source database.
+PostgreSQL is a powerful, open source object-relational database system.
+It has more than 15 years of active development and a proven architecture that has earned it a strong reputation for reliability, data integrity, and correctness. `More information <http://postgresql.org/>`__.

     Redis
         Redis is an open source (BSD licensed), in-memory data structure store, used as database, cache and message broker.
 It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs and geospatial indexes with radius queries. `More information <http://redis.io/>`__.